thanos-io/thanos/docs/operating/troubleshooting.md

 ### Solutions

+- Upgrade sidecar, ruler and receive to 0.13.0+
 - Compactor can be blocked for some time, but if it is urgent.
 Mitigate by removing overlap or better: Backing up somewhere else (you can rename block ULID to non-ulid).
 - Who uploaded the block?
 Search for logs with this ULID across all sidecars/rulers.
 Check access logs to object storage.
 Check debug/metas or meta.json of problematic block to see how blocks looks like and what is the `source`.
 - Determine what you misconfigured.